 To help me keep my focus, I have made a list of decluttering goals.
 I don’t want to declutter just because I should.
 There needs to be a reason behind it.
 Without a good reason, I will likely fail or fall back into clutter collection soon after I am done.

 - Make our house a home.
 I have never really felt that this house was a home.
 Most of that stems from the clutter.
-It’s hard to see something as a home when it feels like a storage container.
-With all the stuff removed, I am sure that I will start to love this house and in turn it will feel like a home.
+It’s hard to see something like a home when it feels like a storage container.
+With all the stuff removed, I am sure that I will start to love this house and in turn, it will feel like a home.

 - Reclaim my laundry room.
 For years my laundry room has been a joke.
 I would describe it as a storage room that happens to have a washer and dryer in it.
 To make matter worse, I have often needed to move piles of stuff just to reach the laundry machines.
 This has made doing the laundry a complete hassle.
 Decluttering this room will make things so much easier for laundry days.

 - No more storage in the bathroom.
 Much like the laundry room, our downstairs bathroom has been a storage area.
-It was an easy place to just thrown stuff that didn’t really fit anywhere else.
+It was a place to just throw stuff that didn’t really fit anywhere else.
 Since we rarely used this bathroom, it was easy to forget about all that stuff.
 Now is the time to change that.
 Perhaps with the stuff gone, we will use the bathroom as it was intended.

 - Less stress.
 Clutter leads to stress.
-I have been dealing with stress, anxiety and depression for years.
-I feel that getting rid of all that stuff that causes my stress and anxiety to flair up will help me in the long run.
+I have been dealing with stress, anxiety, and depression for years.
+Getting rid of all that stuff that causes my stress and anxiety to flare up will help me in the long run.